darrelhong/darrelhong.github.io/README.md

 ![enter image description here](https://media.giphy.com/media/icJjbM9fDcpo5XdP0m/giphy.gif)

 Uses NUSMods API to fetch module data which contains prerequisite tree/fulfilled requirements.
 Some modules have AND/OR conditions which our current algorithm does not support.

+### Module search function

+Search for any module and add to module list.

 ## Optimisations